ORomenska/update_prefixes/README.md

 }

-On machine, where script will be running, in project folder:
+*On machine, where script will be running, in project folder:

-#pip install virtualenv
-#python -m virtualenv venv
+#make venv
-#source venv/bin/activate
-#pip install -r requirements.txt

 2. Run script